jellyfin-archive/jellyfin-docs/general/administration/installing.md

 ### Podman

 [Podman](https://podman.io) allows you to run containers as non-root.
-It's also the offically supported container solution on RHEL and CentOS.
+It's also the officially supported container solution on RHEL and CentOS.

 Steps to run Jellyfin using Podman are almost identical to Docker steps: